You can sum up the U.S. truckload market in three words:

 With a prepared shipper base and a mobile carrier base, the market usually absorbs these seasonal fluctuations without major disruptions.

-Recent examples include 2017 hurricanes Harvey and Irma that battered the southeastern U.S. in rapid succession, causing unprecedented flooding in Houston, Texas and massive damage throughout the region.
+A few examples include 2017 hurricanes Harvey and Irma that battered the southeastern U.S. in rapid succession, causing unprecedented flooding in Houston, Texas and massive damage throughout the region.

 Cycle #2: Annual Procurement